 Parallel Interface

 The printer's parallel interface uses the IEEE 1284-A to 1284-B parallel interface cables. the host connector has a DB-25 pin male connector.
 The printer connector is a Centronics style connector.
-Early model G-Series printers had DB-25 pin connector on the printer side, as well as, the host connection side (IEEE 1284-A to A parallel cable).

 DB-25 to Centronics (Cable)